 - Ski poles (optional) for walking

-Nepali is the national language of Nepal and mostly understood throughout the country.
+Nepali is the national language of Nepal and is mostly understood throughout the country.
 Your efforts to converse in Nepali will be well-received by the locals so buying a phrasebook can be a good idea.
-The locals you encounter on trek will have limited abilities to understand English.
+The locals you encounter on the trek will have limited abilities to understand English.
 Following are some common Nepali phrases.

 1. Namaste – Hello, (a formal greeting)

 2. Dhanyabad – Thank you